tezizzm/DotNetCoreWorkshopAdvanced/Exercises/Exercise #3 Discovery.md

     }
     ```

+4. We will once again publish  our application using the Dotnet Core CLI.

+    ```powershell
+    dotnet publish -o .\publish
+    ```

-4. Run the following command to create an instance of Service Discovery **note: service name and type may be different depending on platform/operator configuration**
+5. Run the following command to create an instance of Service Discovery **note: service name and type may be different depending on platform/operator configuration**

     Spring Cloud Configuration Server 2.x